Summary

 Yukon |

-For more information on federal and provincial minimum wage, check out Payworks and Current and Forthcoming Minimum Hourly Wage Rates for Experienced Adult Workers in Canada.
-Even though it recently went up in Canada, living on minimum wage still requires good budgeting skills, especially in big cities.
+For more information on federal and provincial minimum wage, check out Payworks and the Minimum Wage Database.
+Even though the minimum wage is going up in Canada, there is a high cost of living in Canada.
+Living on minimum wage still requires good budgeting skills, especially in big cities.

 Salary ranges in Canada

 Many jobs in Canada pay more than minimum wage.
-Retail and food service jobs are often minimum-wage jobs but in many other positions, you will be offered a higher hourly wage or a salary.
+Retail and food service are often minimum-wage jobs but in many other positions, you will be offered a higher hourly wage or a salary.
+Learn more.

 0 comments